 Fold the left side toward the right side at an angle (using the crease from step 1 as your center point) until the top corner is lined up with the center of the right side.

 Fold that flap back in the opposite direction — lining up the edges — so you now have three layers on the left side.

 Repeat with the right side, folding it tightly across the flaps you’ve already created.

 Create one last fold by bringing the top flap back across itself to give you a total of 5 layers.

 Cut a straight line from the corner of the top flap up toward the point.
-The sharper your angle, the skinnier and more pointed your star will be.
+The sharper your angle, your star will be skinnier and more pointed.
+There you have it – 1-cut paper stars.

 Join us as we celebrate 101 Days of Christmas with new DIY projects, gift ideas, traditions and more every day from now through Christmas!